bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 : An Irish astronomer and mathematician who discovered the quaternions.

 ### 1806
-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/De_Morgan/">Augustus De Morgan</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/De_Morgan/">De Morgan, Augustus</a>
-: Augustus De Morgan became the first professor of mathematics at University College London and made important contributions to mathematics, e.g.
+: Augustus De Morgan became the first professor of mathematics at University College London and made important contributions to logic and mathematics.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Minding/">Ernst Ferdinand Adolf Minding</a>
 : Ferdinand Minding worked in differential geometry and the theory of surfaces.